 Cross-industry and sectoral organisations play a significant role to their members in raising awareness, in assisting businesses as well as in developing specific practical guidance (Ch.
 3.1).
 Enforcing bodies need to assess compliance (Ch.
 3.2, Ch 3.3) and workers need to be aware of risks and accordingly adjust their behaviour (Ch.
 3.4).

-Challenge 3.1: activating industries and sectors
+Challenge 3.1: engaging industry and sectors

 The more cross-industry and sectoral organisations (both at the European and the national level) can be mobilised to join the Roadmap, the more sectors will benefit from the mapped and explained solutions.
 The Roadmap aims at activating sectors to develop their own solutions and feed into the Roadmap, not only with initial ideas, but also with practical details on how to implement these solutions.
 Furthermore involving these organisations in RoC2.0 and find ways for collaboration and future projects.